-Located in Southern New Jersey, Cape May is a beach town that gives you that exclusive resort feel.
+Located in Southern New Jersey, Cape May is a New Jersey beach town that gives you that exclusive resort feel.
 Resident New Jerseyans come here to get away from the hustle and bustle of everyday life and enjoy the slow, relaxed pace Cape May is known for.

 Take in the sea breezes from the Atlantic Ocean, or enjoy a meal at one of their oceanfront seafood restaurants.
-This is the perfect place for a summer getaway for couples and even families.
+This is the perfect place for a summer getaway in New Jersey for couples and even families.

 👉 Pro Tip: Even though you can visit Cape May any time of the year, Spring and Summer are the best times to visit.
 Coming then allows you to take advantage of all the amazing things Cape May has to offer.